Key Takeaway

 MOTS-c typically costs between $150 and $500 per month depending on your dosing protocol, the provider you use, and whether you obtain it through a telehealth clinic or a compounding pharmacy.
 Pricing varies widely because MOTS-c is still a research-stage peptide without standardized commercial pricing.
 Contact provider for current pricing

-Understanding the factors that affect cost can help you budget for therapy and avoid overpaying.
-Below is a breakdown of what drives MOTS-c pricing and how to evaluate the value of what you are getting.
+About the factors that affect cost can help you budget for therapy and avoid overpaying.
+Below is a breakdown of what drives MOTS-c pricing and how to evaluate the value of what you're getting.

 What Determines MOTS-c Price